March 26, 2026 (2w ago)

 | Turbo | 30 vCPU, 60GB RAM | $0.126/min |

-Since February 2026, Turbo machines are the default for new Pro projects (Vercel Changelog, 2026).
+Since February 2026, Turbo machines are the default for new Pro projects, as announced in the Vercel Changelog.
 That matters because the cost difference is 9x compared to Standard.
 We'll break down the math in the preview deployments section.

 Here's how to estimate your Pro bill: